Fisk Consulting

 Your answer to that question tells you more about your business than almost anything else.
 When the answer is yes, decisions get easier.
 When it is not, you are operating on instinct — which works until it does not.

-Discipline — goals accomplished
+Discipline — Goals Accomplished

 Did you accomplish them?

-Discipline — what worked
+Discipline — What Worked

 What made it happen?
-Select all that apply.

 Knowing what made it work tells you exactly what conditions your business needs to run well.

-Discipline — what got in the way
+Discipline — What Got in the Way

 Which of these got in the way?
-Select all that apply.

 Every one of those answers points to a structural gap, not a character flaw.
 Time, money, energy, accountability — when one is missing, results suffer.
 That is a systems problem, not a motivation problem.

-Discipline — accountability
+Discipline — Accountability

 Right now, who holds you accountable for your business goals?

 There is no wrong answer here.
 The right accountability structure is the one that matches how you actually make and keep commitments.
+What matters is that you are honest about what that is.

 Almost there